santiagorp/auth0-spa-api-ae/README.md

 ## Custom rule

-Add a new rule which should be executed after the authorization extension rule with the following code:
+Add a new rule with the name `My corporate portal access_token scopes`.
+It should be executed after the authorization extension rule with the following code:

 ```javascript
 function (user, context, callback) {